datacommonsorg/data/scripts/world_bank/subnational_population/README_PLACE.md

 ### Import Procedure

-The below script will .
+The below script will run the preprocess script and generate mapped places.
+Give the api key and run the code.

-`/bin/python3 scripts/world_bank/subnational_population/preprocess.py`
+`/bin/python3 scripts/world_bank/subnational_population/preprocess.py --maps_key=''`